Get To Know Lauren Arthur

 Lauren was born and raised in the Northland.
 After graduating from North Kansas City's International Baccalaureate program, Lauren received a scholarship to Smith College in Northampton, Massachusetts.

 During her time at Smith, Lauren interned at the Smithsonian's American History Museum and the Scottish Parliament.
 She graduated magna cum laude and Phi Beta Kappa with a degree in History.

 Lauren returned home to Kansas City to work as a middle school teacher.
 She taught English Language Arts at Urban Community Leadership Academy, a charter school in the urban core.
 During that time, Lauren earned her Masters in Education from University of Missouri – St. Louis.
 Lauren worked as a Project Manager at VML, a global advertising agency headquartered in Kansas City.
-She now serves as Regional Director for Urban Leaders Fellowship, a program designed for early- to mid-career professionals who are looking to accelerate their leadership through a seven-week fellowship with a focus on policy and practice.
+She now serves as Regional Director for Urban Leaders Fellowship, a program designed for early- to mid-career professionals who are looking to accelerate their leadership through a seven-week fellowship with a focus on policy.

 She enjoys spending time with her husband Russell and their dog Odie.